colehpage/dotfiles/README.md

 This is the home of all my dotfiles.
 These are special files that add custom configurations to my computer and applications, primarily the terminnal.

+# Everything

+Run the `install.sh` script to run the entire flow
 # Homebrew

+To just install dumped homebrew packages:

 With homebrew installed run `brew bundle install` to install everything in the Brewfile.